 Verify that, at the SigningTime of the signaling message, the CurrentCert or NextCert used to authenticate the signing key was valid for use according to the CurrentCertUntil and NextCertFrom dates respectively.

-Verify that the producedAt date in the OCSPResponse that provides status information for the end-entity certificate plus the number of hours specified as the OCSPRefresh period in the Certification Data message exceeds the current System Time.
+Verify that the producedAt date in the OCSPResponse that provides status information for the end-entity certificate plus the number of hours specified as the OCSPRefresh period in the CertificationData message exceeds the current System Time.

-The receiver is expected to undertake the following tasks to verify a new instance of the Certification Data LLS Table described in Section 5.2.2.2:
+The receiver is expected to undertake the following tasks to verify a new instance of the CertificationData LLS Table described in Section 5.2.2.2:

-Verify each of the certificate chains carried in the Certification Data message and that the first Certificate Authority certificate in that chain is issued by a Root Certificate Authority trusted by the receiver.
+Verify each of the certificate chains carried in the CertificationData message and that the first Certificate Authority certificate in that chain is issued by a Root Certificate Authority trusted by the receiver.

 Verify that each of the certificates in the authenticating certificate chain has a status of good in the OCSPResponse.

-Verify that the signature contained in CMSSignedData in the Certification Data message is valid and authenticated by a certificate chain in that message, and that the certificates in this chain have a status of good in the OCSPResponse corresponding to that certificate.
+Verify that the signature contained in CMSSignedData in the CertificationData message is valid and authenticated by a certificate chain in that message, and that the certificates in this chain have a status of good in the OCSPResponse corresponding to that certificate.

-Verify that the producedAt date in each OCSPResponse plus the number of hours specified as the OCSPRefresh period in the Certification Data message exceeds the current System Time.
+Verify that the producedAt date in each OCSPResponse plus the number of hours specified as the OCSPRefresh period in the CertificationData message exceeds the current System Time.

-Revalidate the next instance of each signed signalling message that is received after the Certification Data LLS Table is successfully verified.
+Revalidate the next instance of each signed signalling message that is received after the CertificationData LLS Table is successfully verified.

+CMS Signed Data XML structure

+Where CMS Signed Data is transmitted as an XML structure, the characteristics shall be as specified in Section 5.2.2.1, and shall be represented as an XML document containing a CMSSignedData root element that conforms to the definitions in the XML schema that has namespace:

+tag:atsc.org,2016:XMLSchemas/ATSC3/Delivery/CMSSD/1.0/

+The XML schema xmlns short name should be "cmssd".
+The informative definition of this XML schema is as follows:

+Table 5-2 CMS Signed Data XML Format